shakfu/py/source/projects/py/README.md

 #### Editing Support

 - **Line REPL**.
-The `py` object has two bpatcher line `repls`: one, `py_repl_plux.maxpat` which embeds a `py` object and another, `py_repl.maxpat` which has an outlet to connect to one.
-The repls include a convenient menu with all of the `py` object's methods and also feature `coll`-based history via arrow-up/arrow-down recall of entries in a session.
-A `coll` can made to save all commands if required.
+The `py` object has two bpatcher line REPLs: one (`py_repl_plus.maxpat`) which embeds a `py` object and another (`py_repl.maxpat`) which has an outlet to connect to one.
+The REPLs include a convenient menu with all of the `py` object's methods and also feature `coll`-based history via arrow-up/arrow-down recall of entries in a session.
+A `coll` can be made to save all commands if required.

 - **Multiedit REPL**.
-Another bpatcher, `py_multiedit.maxpat`, combines a `textedit` object for writing multiliine python code to be executed in the respective `py` external's namespace, and a simple line repl strictly for evaluating objects in the namespace.
+Another bpatcher, `py_multiedit.maxpat`, combines a `textedit` object for writing multiline Python code to be executed in the respective `py` external's namespace, and a simple line REPL strictly for evaluating objects in the namespace.

 - **External Editor Filewatcher**. `py_extedit.maxpat` is a bpatcher which wraps the `filewatcher` object and opens a *watched* file in an external editor.
 If the file is saved by the editor, it will be sent out as text via the outlet and can be received, for example, by the `py` object's inlet, to enable a kind of load-on-save workflow.

 - **Code Editor**.
-Double-clicking on the `py` object opens a code-editor.
-This is populated by a `read` message which reads a file into the editor and saves the filepath to the external's attribute.
-A `load` message also `reads` the file followed by `execfile`.
-Saving the text in the editor uses the attribute filepath and execs the saved code to the object's namespace.
+Double-clicking on the `py` object opens a code editor.
+This is populated by a `read` message which reads a file into the editor and saves the file path to the external's attribute.
+A `load` message also reads the file followed by `execfile`.
+Saving the text in the editor uses the attribute file path and executes the saved code to the object's namespace.

 - **Experimental Remote Console**.
 A method (due to [Iain Duncan](https://github.com/iainctduncan)) of sending code to the `py` node via `udp` has been implemented and allows for send-from-editor and send-from-interactive-console capabilities.
 The clients are still in their infancy, but this method looks promising since you get syntax highlighting, syntax checking, and other features.
 It assumes you want to treat your `py` nodes as remotely accessible `server/interpreters-in-max`.